Last Updated on by

 An electronic PID is probably one of the best features because it regulates the brewing temperature very precisely.
 That means no over-extracted shots anymore.

-- The most advanced machines have dual boiler, so that you don’t need to wait between steaming milk and pulling shots.
+- The most advanced machines have a dual boiler so that you don’t need to wait between steaming milk and pulling shots.

 - The volumetric control allows you to finely tune the shot’s strength.
 Not everybody loves Americano, and by pulling a little bit longer you extract a bit more caffeine in your cup.